 These symptoms may look like other mental health problems.
-Have your child see their healthcare provider for a diagnosis.
+Have your child see a child psychiatrist or qualified mental health expert for a diagnosis.

 How is conduct disorder diagnosed in a child?

 A child psychiatrist or qualified mental health expert can diagnose a conduct disorder.
-They will talk with parents and teachers about the child’s behavior and may observe the child.
+They will talk with parents and teachers about the child’s behavior and may observe the child in different settings.
 In some cases, your child may need mental health testing.

-If you notice symptoms of conduct disorder in your child or teen, you can help by seeking a diagnosis right away.
+If you notice symptoms of conduct disorder in your child or teen, or if trusted professionals, such as teachers, express concern, you can help your child by seeking a diagnosis right away.
 Early treatment can often prevent future problems.